-For more information about the Small Business at Southeastern Community College, call (910) 642-7141, ext.
-419 or 397.
+For more information about the Small Business at Southeastern Community College, call (910) 788-6419 or (910) 788-6397.

 Off-Campus Educational Programs

 Continuing Education

 SCC strives to make classes and programs accessible throughout the county.
 Classes are offered in places such as the Columbus County and Whiteville school systems' facilities, rescue squad facilities, fire departments, industrial training centers, business locations, churches, and community centers.
 The courses offered in off-campus settings meet the same criteria as do classes being offered on campus.